rasyidrafi/zen-compact-transparent-mode/README.md

 - **Use default Zen Browser Color**: Use Zen Browser's default color scheme (overrides custom color, default: enabled)
 - **Custom color for the component**: Set your own color in sRGB format (default: `rgba(23, 23, 26, 1)`)
-- **Also apply this color on non-compact mode**: Extend transparency effects to non-compact mode (default: disabled)

 ### How to Configure